nodejs/node/doc/api/path.markdown

 paths.
 Almost all these methods perform only string transformations.
 The file system is not consulted to check whether paths are valid.

-`path.exists` and `path.existsSync` are the exceptions, and should logically be found in the fs module as they do access the file system.

 Use `require('path')` to use this module.
 The following methods are provided:

 ### path.normalize(p)